List of Italian royal consorts: Ottonian dynasty, (951–1002)

 In 951 Otto I of Germany invaded Italy and was crowned "King of the Lombards".
-In 952, Berengar and Adalbert became in vassals but remained Kings until being deposed by Otto.
+In 952, Berengar and Adalbert became vassals, but remained Kings until being deposed by Otto.

 Anscarid dynasty, (1002–1014)

 After the brief interruption by Arduin of Ivrea and after the restoration of the Holy Roman Emperor as the sole holder of the title King of Italy, the title became one of the many appanages of the Holy Roman Empress.